honette/DiffuserFlux/comfyui/README.md

     - Description: She stands still as an unseen figure swiftly crosses the frame from right to left, stripping her clothes to become completely naked;
     - Description: She stands still as an unseen figure swiftly passes from the right side of the frame, tearing away her clothes in a single fluid motion, becomes completely naked; the figure exits the frame to the left;
 - 服がバラバラになる（縫い目から分断）
-    - Description: Her clothes seams unravel, splitting into shaped fabrics that fall apart, revealing her completely naked; the fabric pieces drop slowly, retaining their cutout forms;
+    - Description: Her clothes seams unravel, splitting into shaped fabrics that fall apart, revealing her naked body; the fabric pieces drop slowly, retaining their cutout forms;
 - 服が溶ける（分解）
-    - Description: Her clothes dissolve into sparkling particles, gradually becomes completely naked;
+    - Description: Her clothes dissolve into sparkling particles, gradually revealing her naked body;
-    - Description: Her clothes dissolve into shimmering particles, gradually becomes completely naked; the dissolution starts from the edges and moves inward, like fabric melting into light;
+    - Description: Her clothes dissolve into shimmering particles, gradually revealing her naked body; the dissolution starts from the edges and moves inward, like fabric melting into light;
 - 服が溶ける（酸）
     - Description: Her clothes erode with acid-like holes, becomes completely naked;
     - Description: Her clothes erode as if by acid, forming holes that spread randomly, becomes completely naked; the fabric dissolves completely, leaving no traces;
+- 服が溶ける（絵具）
+    - Description: Her jacket melts into vibrant liquid paint, dripping down her body, revealing her naked body; the colors stream slowly, fading into the floor;
 - 服が風によって裂かれる
     - Description: A sudden gust rips her clothes into fragments, scattering them, becomes completely naked;
     - Description: Sudden gust of wind tears her clothes into fragments, scattering them like pieces, becomes completely naked; the fabric pieces flutter briefly before disappearing;